What is Business Email Compromise (BEC)?

 BEC is expected to continue growing given the increase in remote workers, openly available generative AI tools, and the multitude of business-related accounts organizations have.
 These affordances increase the potential attack paths for threat actors.
 Thus, keeping email accounts secure is becoming increasingly challenging.

-Business Email Compromise (BEC) is a type of cyber-attack in which an attacker impersonates a trusted individual, such as a senior executive or a vendor, in order to trick an organization or individual into divulging sensitive information or transferring funds.
-This attack vector has become increasingly prevalent in recent years and has resulted in significant financial losses for businesses of all sizes.
+Business Email Compromise (BEC) is a type of cyber-attack in which an attacker impersonates a trusted individual, such as a senior executive or a vendor, to trick an organization or individual into divulging sensitive information or transferring funds.
+This attack vector has become increasingly prevalent in recent years, resulting in significant financial losses for businesses of all sizes.

 Now, with advancements in generative AI technology, BEC is becoming more common.
-Threat actors are able to generate textual messages that are believable and impersonate individuals, increasing their likelihood of tricking a victim.
+Threat actors can generate believable textual messages and impersonate individuals, increasing their likelihood of tricking victims.

 To understand the various methods cybercriminals use to exploit businesses through email, let's explore some common business email compromise examples: